-Diversification - For equity holdings, a high level of diversification across industry and individual holdings will be maintained.
+Diversification - For equity securities, a high level of diversification across industry and individual holdings will be maintained.
 The maximum exposure to any industry shall be 30% of the total portfolio's market value and the maximum exposure to an individual security shall be 5% of the portfolio's market value.
-For alternative holdings, a high level of diversification across all industries of the real estate and commodities market will be maintained through no-load mutual and collective funds and/or exchange traded funds.
-No individual direct exposure to alternatives can be used.
-Alternative holdings may not exceed 15% of the portfolio's market value.